 A recent study of office-based physician visits found that opioids were prescribed almost twice as often as a decade previously.
-Physicians prescribed opioids in almost 20 percent of visits for pain with prescribing rates increasing more for family practice, general medicine, and internal medicine compared to other specialties.
-In 2012, healthcare providers wrote 259 million prescriptions for opioid pain medication, enough for every adult in the U.S. to have a bottle of pills.
+Physicians prescribed opioids in almost 20 percent of visits for pain with prescribing rates increasing more for family practice, general medicine and internal medicine compared to other specialties.

 Overprescribing of opioids after surgery adds to the problem

 Opioids have been used for centuries and remain the most potent and reliable analgesic agents used routinely and effectively for the treatment of acute severe pain following trauma, extensive burns or major surgery.
 The concern and dilemma for prescribing clinicians is with their use for chronic non-malignant pain because of their potential for abuse and addiction.